NicholasMamo/dwarna/biobank-plugin/README.md

 2. Fill in the `ENCRYPTION_KEY` constant.
    First generate a key using `php -r "echo bin2hex(sodium_crypto_secretbox_keygen());" > itop_secret_key.txt`.
    Then, replace the 'x' string in the `ENCRYPTION_KEY` constant with the contents of the new `itop_secret_key.txt`; and
-3. Create a [FontAwesome](https://fontawesome.com/) account to get an icon kit.
-   These icons are used by the plugin to beautify it.
-   Once you get an icon kit, replace the `$fontawesome_kit` variable's value with a link to the kit.
-4. Copy the `public/js/hyperledger/config.example.js` file into `public/js/hyperledger/config.js`.
+3. Copy the `public/js/hyperledger/config.example.js` file into `public/js/hyperledger/config.js`.
    Update the variables as need be to point to the Hyperledger Composer multi-user REST API endpoint.

 To authenticate users against Hyperledger Composer, the plugin uses OAuth 2.0 (separate from the REST API).